 We would party with 'rocknroll' stars like Pete Doherty and Carl Barat and models such as Agyness Deyn and I was able to get onto almost any guest list I wanted.
 I went to Glastonbury for 10 years, one of said years, on the band Alabama 3's tour bus.
 Let's just say that what goes on tour, should definitely stay on tour!

-I would like to say I had a great time in those days of hedonism but i'm actually just glad it's over.
+I did have a great time in those days of hedonism but i'm actually just glad it's over.

 I went on to manage a local band called The Real Kicks and ran regular nights in the Magnet, The Zanzibar and Bumper.